NeoDyln/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Task: Write a command that lists all the files and directories of the current directory ->ls  , separated by commas (,) -> m
 	- Directory names should end with a slash (/) -> p
 	- Files and directories starting with a dot (.) should be listed -> a
-	- The listing should be alpha ordered, -> X
+	- The listing should be alpha ordered, -> v
 		- except for the directories . and .. which should be listed at the very beginning -> --group-directories-first
 	- Only digits and letters are used to sort; Digits should come first
 	- You can assume that all the files we will test with will have at least one letter or one digit